kalisio/feathers-keycloak-listener/docs/Test.md

 in a local `cache.json` file.

-> For information, is the way to get an access token for the kApp:
+> For information, here is the way to get an access token for the kApp:
 >
 > ````
 > curl --location 'http://localhost:8082/api/authentication' \